mmuller88/mmblog/content/newsletter-17/index.md

 <https://dev.to/koladev/websocket-with-react-nodejs-and-docker-building-a-chat-application-3447>

-Create a React based chat using websockets.
-Uses Tailwindcss that is cool.
+Create a React-based chat using WebSockets.
+Uses Tailwindcss which is cool.

 ## 5 Useful TypeScript Features In VS Code